The Breville Oracle (BES980XL) Review

 Do Not Buy The Breville Oracle If…

 You want one-touch brewing, but don’t care for the programmability – If you love good black coffee, check out the Jura ENA Micro 1.
 It is an ultra-compact espresso machine that brews 1 cup at a time.
 It might not have a steam wand, but it is fast and makes great espresso at the touch of a button.
-In Jura Ena Micro 1 review, we found it to be a great option for those who don’t drink milk-based coffee.
+We found it to be a great option for those who don’t drink milk-based coffee.
 It’s an even sweeter deal if you can pick up a refurbished model.